sakshiudeshi/Astraea/README.md

 As with the other cases, we provide the tokens and the errors in pickle files for easy reproduction.
 These are stored in the folder `Masked-Language-Modelling/saved_pickles`

-### Grammar Related Reports
-This folder contains the code and data used to evaluate the syntactic and semantic validity of the input grammar used by Astraea.
-We evaluate the correctness of our input grammar by examining the validity of the generated input sentences, in terms of their syntactic and semantic validity.
-Firstly, we employ [grammarly](https://www.grammarly.com/) to evaluate the syntactic validity of all generated inputs, we show that almost all (97.4%) of Astraea’s generated inputs are syntactically valid.
-We also conduct a user study with 205 participants to evaluate the semantic validity of ASTRAEA’s generated inputs, especially in comparison to semantic validity of human-written input sentences.
-Our results show that ASTRAEA’s generated input sentences are 81% as semantically valid as human-written input sentences.

 ### Random (RAND) vs Probabilistic (PROB)  Test Generation